“Knowing trees, I understand the meaning of patience. Knowing grass, I can appreciate persistence.”

 Some of the most important and often overlooked skills in innovation are time and patience.

-Did you know it took Amazon three iterations over four years to arrive at Amazon Marketplace?
+Did you know it took Amazon three iterations over several years to arrive at Amazon Marketplace?

 What would have happened if Amazon had an innovation time limit?

 What if I told you that if you could wait several years and work through three business model iterations, you’d finally land on an idea that would grow to have revenues more than five times its closest competitor?
 Most companies today, however, don’t have the time and shareholder support to work through an innovation journey.
 This is why innovation metrics are so important and often so different from traditional business metrics.

 If Amazon had put a time limit on exploring its new business models, it would have never created Amazon Marketplace — which today is the largest e-commerce business in the US capturing over 31% of US retail and 68% of Amazon’s total sales in 2018.
 Amazon Marketplace is bigger than Amazon itself.
 (Marketplace Pulse)